daviderestivo/dotfiles/README.md

 # dotfiles

 This repo collects my personal dotfiles for macOS.
-These dotfile can be used on GNU/Linux as well with some minor changes:
+These dotfiles can be used on GNU/Linux as well with some minor changes:

 - .bashrc
 - .bash_profile